prodeveloper/conveyor/readme.md

     $userRegistrationProcess->run($user);

 ##Exception
-    StopBeltException //This exceptions will stop the belt before next group is called FatalBeltException //Stop belt immediately
+    StopProcessException //This exceptions will stop the process before next belt is run All other exceptions bubble up immediately

-##Laravel Deployment

-For users of laravel 5.* The package ships with a facade.
-To use the facade

-1. Open your *config/app.php*
-2. Register *Chencha\Conveyor\ConveyorServiceProvider* in your providers array
-3. Add the facade *Chencha\Conveyor* to your aliases array

 ##Deploy status